Myrte van der Schoot: Senior career

 At the 2024 World Indoor Championships in Glasgow, United Kingdom, she ran in the heats of the 4 × 400 metres relay, helping the Dutch women's team qualify for the finals, where the team won the gold medal.
 At the 2024 European Championships in Rome, Italy, she ran in the heats of the 4 × 400 metres relay, helping the Dutch women's team qualify for the finals, where the team won the gold medal.
 At the 2024 Summer Olympics in Paris, France, she ran in the heats of the women's 4 × 400 metres relay, again helping the team qualify for the final, where they won the silver medal.

+In the 2026 Meeting de Paris, Van der Schoot ran as a pacemaker in the 800 metres.

+At the 2026 European Championships, she was a member of the Netherlands teams which won gold in the women's 4 × 400 metres relay and bronze in the mixed 4 × 400 metres relay.

 Personal bests

 Information from her World Athletics profile unless otherwise noted.